 Two years later, while working as an editor at a parenting magazine, I had a brilliant idea: that we should try for a baby.
 By then I thought I knew everything there was to know about parenting (ha!).
 Never mind that my husband was still a student.
 I was pregnant immediately.
 With baby due but a PhD (and "real" job) still a ways out of reach, my husband was extremely lucky to have been offered a postdoc in Montreal.
 This was in February.
 Our eldest daughter was born at the end of July.
 We moved across the Atlantic at the beginning of August.

 Life in Montreal was grand.
 We met some wonderful people and made lifelong friends and I could envision living there permanently.
 Three years later, we had another daughter.
 Two weeks after that, we moved again.
 Do you see a pattern here?

 Aside from a couple of year-long interludes in Paris, we have been based in Toronto, which I am pretty sure is our forever home.
 There are no more babies on the horizon, so that must count for something.

 We spend our summers travelling the world and have a pretty epic family photo album to prove it, but we all agree that the best things we've collected along the way are our memories.
 Many dinner conversations start with "remember that time in...".
 We've not always had the best experiences - travel can be stressful! - but even those have helped us grow and learn.

 I will always be a traveler and I love meeting people who feel the same way.
-If you want to travel but are allergic to planning or if you simply don't know where to begin, let me help you.
-If you'd like, you could even join me on one of my groups.
-Let me know - I'd love to hear from you.
+If you want to run a group retreat and need help, let me help you.
+If you're interested in joining a group, let me know.
+I'd love to hear from you.